 1) Provide Context

 Most sellers are very curious to know who will be moving in to their home.
-Save them from having to wonder and just tell them who you are, where you’re from, why you love the house and what your plans are once you move in.
-The sellers were once in your shoes and likely had the same motivation as you.
-Whether it’s a great school district you’re after of a shorter commute, give them a reason to identify with you
+Tell them who you are, where you’re from, why you love the house and what your plans are once you move in.
+The sellers were once in your shoes and likely had similar motivations to buy as you do.
+Whether it’s a great school district you’re after of a shorter commute, give them a reason to identify with you and it will help a lot.

 2) Make No Mistakes

-Comb over your offer to ensure all the spelling is correct, all initials and signatures are correct, all attachments and schedules are included.
+Comb over your offer to ensure all the spelling is correct.
+Make sure all initials and signatures are in the right places, and don't forget to make sure all attachments and schedules are included.
 Very few offers I get are flawless but when I get one, I take notice and point it out to my client as well.
 Seeing spelling mistakes and minor mistakes is a turn-off and will not instill confidence in the Seller.

 Sellers want a 'clean' offer that they can accept outright without having to correct errors that your agent should have caught.
 Have all your dates, chattels included and fixtures excluded clearly defined in the offer when it's time to present.
 Give the Seller no reason (other than item #5) to want to work with another offer.